frederikvig/nyum/_recipes/vodka-sauce.md

 * `½ cup` freshly grated parmigiano-reggiano cheese
 * Salt and pepper to taste

-> Heat in a large skillet over medium heat the butter/oil and add the onion.
+> Heat in a large skillet over medium heat the olive oil and add the onion.
 Cook until soft, about 5 minutes.

 ---